(Click here for the FIRST part of this help line submission if you found this

 Now, as for her OT therapy?
 I am quite concerned, particularly regarding the therapies that appear to have NOT been done to address the underlying sensory processing issues.
 First, the once every other week, given her many issues, is just not enough.
 Not only that, but it does not appear, from what you have told me, that the OT who treated her was certified or experienced (to the extent she should have been) in sensory integration/sensory processing theories and treatment.
 And, by what you said, it sounds as though your daughter has been discharged from OT??
 Perhaps she made some progress in some areas, but if the underlying processing and integration issues were not treated and addressed, she will continue to have difficulties.
 So I highly recommend your daughter is working with an experienced SPD, or SIPT certified, therapist.
-To find one, please read How To Find An Occupational Therapist For SPD.
-Also, I highly recommend you read Sensory Integrative OT...
-What You Need To Know for a deeper understanding about the type of therapist you want and what you can/should expect from therapy.
+To find one, please read "Finding The Best Occupational Therapy For Children With Sensory Processing Disorder"

 Until your daughter receives OT from a sensory integration certified/experienced OT at a greater frequency and a sensory diet that can be done at home between therapy sessions, her sensory seeking behaviors will continue to interfere with daily functioning and her friendships.
 With that information, I know you WILL find the therapies you need!
 Obviously, the current OT is not giving you, or your daughter, what she needs; as is obvious from your statement "I have asked the OT how to give her what she is seeking but have been unsuccessful."
 THIS is unacceptable, if that is exactly how it happened.